pulumi/examples/README.md

 [Step Functions](aws-ts-stepfunctions) | Use Step Functions with a Lambda function.
 [Thumbnailer](aws-ts-thumbnailer) | Create a video thumbnail extractor using serverless functions and containers.
 [Twitter](aws-ts-twitter-athena) | Query Twitter every 2 minutes, store the results in S3, and set up an Athena table and query.
-[URL Shortener](aws-ts-url-shortener-cache-http) | Create a serverless URL shortener that uses the high-level components.
+[URL Shortener](aws-ts-url-shortener-cache-http) | Create a serverless URL shortener that uses high-level components.
 [Voting App](aws-ts-voting-app) | Create a simple voting app using Redis and Python Flask.

 ### Javascript